The Dark Tower IV: Wizard and Glass: Connections with other books

 In this novel, the ka-tet appear in a version of Topeka, Kansas in the 1980s.
 The city is deserted, as this version of the world has been depopulated by the influenza of King's novel The Stand.
 Links between these books also include the following reference to The Walkin' Dude from The Stand on page 95, "Someone had spray-painted over both signs marking the ramp's ascending curve.
 On the one reading St. Louis 215, someone had slashed watch out for the walking dude", among others.
 Readers of the uncut version of The Stand may be confused by the dates given in the book.
 The uncut edition takes place in 1990, while Wizard and Glass brings the ka-tet to that world in 1986.
 When The Stand was first published, it took place in 1980.
 It may be said that this is "another when" than the novel The Stand, as pointed out by Roland.
 "There are other worlds than these," says Roland.
-Roland's ka-tet later appears in places similar to the Emerald City from Wizard of Oz.
-The parallels between the stories continue inside, where the Wizard is revealed to be Marten Broadcloak, also known as Randall Flagg.
+Roland's ka-tet later appears in places similar to the Emerald City from The Wonderful Wizard of Oz.
+The parallels between the stories continue inside, where the Wizard is revealed to be Roland's old nemesis Marten Broadcloak, also known as Randall Flagg.